 This hike starts just outside Huaraz at the Wilcacocha bridge.
-You begin at about 3100m and ascend to just over 3700m.
-We were told it takes between three and five hours there and back.
-Five hours turned out to be more accurate for us, I think you'd have to be super fit to do this walk in less than five hours.
+You begin at about 3,100m and ascend to over 3,700m.
+We were told it usually takes between three and five hours there and back.
+Five hours turned out to be more accurate for us.
+I think you'd have to be super fit to do this walk in less than five hours.

 The bus from Huaraz leaves from the corner of Hualcan street and Antonio Raymond costing 3PEN.
 It took fifteen minutes to reach the bridge where we asked the driver to stop.
 There’s a small shop just over the bridge where you can buy bottled drinks before you leave.

-On the way back, we were lucky enough to witness a Tarantula Hawk (a large wasp with a powerful sting) locked in battle with a spider.
-Actually, the battle was over and the spider had lost.
+On the way back, we were lucky enough to witness a Tarantula Hawk (a giant wasp with a powerful sting) locked in battle with a spider.
+Actually, the battle was over, and the spider had lost.
 It was being dragged off by its face to have eggs laid inside its paralysed body.
 Nature can be gruesome.